 What about the aftereffects for these two conditions?

-Please refer to our response to the main request.
+We now provide the aftereffect data as noted in our response to the main request.

 While this is a stage 1 submission for a registered report in eNeuro, the manuscript is not ready for publication.
 I suggest that authors include preliminary data of the aftereffects.
 Since as of now, it is quite challenging to evaluate the merit of the proposed theories.

-Please refer to our response to the main request.
+As stated above, we now provide pilot data of the aftereffects.
+We believe that the changes we have made in response to the reviewer’s requests and comments have substantially improved this Stage 1 Report, and we hope the reviewer now views it as acceptable for publication.

 Reviewer #2: